b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 # S #

+### SINGH, M. ###

-Singh, Dr. Meikam Thoiba (2023).
+* Singh, Dr. Meikam Thoiba (2023).
 'Hindustani Classical Music and Its Principles' in *ShodhKosh: Journal of Visual and Performing Arts*, Vol. 4, No. 2, Jul - Dec, 2023, pp. 247 - 258.
-NB: This researcher and author has a profound overview of the Indian artistic and aesthetic tradition(s), historical abd contemporary.
 Source: https://github.com/b9Joker108/devotional_glockenspiel_acquisition_as_sadhana/blob/main/resources/bibliography/Singh%2C%20Dr.%20Meikam%20Thoiba%20(2023).%20'Hindustani%20Classical%20Music%20and%20Its%20Principles'.pdf (accessed: Saturday, June 14, 2025)

 **Purport:**
-...
+This researcher and author has a profound overview of the Indian artistic and aesthetic tradition(s), historical and contemporary.

 ### SIVANANDA ###